boundary-layer-meteo/boundary-layer-meteo.github.io/_sources/lectures/6_energy_ii.md

 ## The ideal gas law for a moist atmosphere

+The pressure $p$ of the atmosphere can be decomposed into the partial pressure of dry air $p_\mathrm{d}$ and that of vapor $p_\mathrm{v}$.
+With the help of the gas law, and the specific humidity $q$, we can work this towards a notation that introduces virtual temperature

 $$
 p &= p_\mathrm{d} + p_\mathrm{v} \\
 p &= \rho_\mathrm{d} \Rd T + \rho_\mathrm{v} \Rv T \\